shaktigoap/ETHGlobal/README.md

 ## SEO

-A separate component `src/components/common/SEO.js` handles all meta data and SEO content, modify the `SEO_DATA` component to add the data automatically.
+The component `src/components/common/SEO.js` handles all meta data and SEO content, modify the `SEO_DATA` variable to add the data automatically.